-There is broad scope for climate change plantations, the company's main business.
+There is broad scope for climate change mitigation when it comes to poplar plantations, the company's main business.
 Poplar is one of the fastest-growing tree crops and about 50% of the timber's dry weight is carbon.
-Poplar plantations capture its own renewable photovoltaic energy.
-11 tonnes of CO2 per year per hectare.
+Poplar plantations capture 11 tonnes of CO2 per year per hectare.